Martinez appointed Portugal head coach

-Portugal: Roberto Martinez named as head coach
+Portugal: Roberto Martinez appointed head coach

 Last updated on .From the section European Football